 You may not have to look further than your kitchen sink to find a good reason to support tree planting on National Forests.
-Our National Forests are the single largest source of municipal water in the US, providing millions of Americans with water, including those in some of our largest cities.
+National Forests are the single largest source of municipal water in the US, providing millions of people with water, including those in some of our largest cities.

 With an economic value estimated at $7.2 billion annually, how do our National Forests do it?
 Trees capture rain water, slowing its migration to the forest floor.
 Trees then filter water, using the impurities for growth or storing them in wood.
 Some of this water reaches streams and other water bodies, from where it can continue on its journey to your tap.
 Planting trees supports watershed health and water quality, ensuring our forests’ ability to continue to supply water to millions.

 Tree planting improves the ability of our forests to sequester carbon, helping to mitigate the impacts of climate change and improve air quality.
 Healthy forests store massive amounts of carbon in ecosystem carbon reservoirs.
 In one year, 100 mature trees can remove 50 Metric tons of carbon dioxide equivalent and 430 pounds of pollution from the atmosphere!